Build A T-14

 Purple martins love to perch while socializing or just plain sunning themselves.

 In the picture I show the components to make a perch to fit on top of your house roof.
 These are my ideas.
 If you want to try something a little different, then by all means, have at it.
-Maybe your tastes or imagination is a little different than mine.
+Maybe your tastes or imagination is a little different (or better) than mine.

 Now, remember those pieces I told you not to throw away!